Jon chewed his lip. The raven flapped its wings at him. “War, war, war, war,” it sang.

 Daenerys is embracing her inner dragon, her blood and fire, the Targaryen words.
 Well, the Rhoynish people (wildlings in our books now) were very leary of such magic.

 - The World of Ice and Fire – Ancient History: Ten Thousand Ships

 Art and music flourished in the cities of the Rhoyne, and it is said their people had their own magic—a water magic very different from the sorceries of Valyria, which were woven of blood and fire.
 Though united by blood and culture and the river that had given them birth, the Rhoynish cities were elsewise fiercely independent, each with its own prince…or princess, for amongst these river folk, women were regarded as the equals of men.

-2. Arya does not fit all aspects.
+2. Arya fits many Children of the Forest/Old Gods aspects of Nymeria, but there are some major differences that make this a B-level comparison.
 Now, I know Arya/Jon shippers would claim this Nymeria is Arya because her wolf is named Nymeria and so on, but I would disagree because you have to look at the entire image of this historical Nymeria.
 Besides, when in all of the 1.8 million words has GRRM been literal???
 George actually speaks against it, “Prophecies are, you know, a double edge sword.
 You have to handle them very carefully; I mean, they can add depth and interest to a book, but you don’t want to be too literal or too easy.”
 Source

 - I think Arya is more like this “Nymeria”.
 Princess Aliandra Martell was head of House Nymeros, so leader of her pack, in addition to her wolf Nymeria leading her wolf pack.